Edison and the Electric Chair: A Story of Light and Death A Review

 Review

-It turns out though that this book does not focus a ton on the electric chair.
+It turns out though that this book does not focus a ton on the Thomas Edison electric chair.
 It does do a decent job offering a bit of biographical information on Thomas Edison.
-I feel like the book focused more on the battle between alternating current and direct current.
+I feel like the book focused more on the battle between alternating current and direct current, also known as the battle between Westinghouse and Edison.

 The book talks about the discovery of the light bulb and how it changed the world.
 It also talks about how different electric companies started.